Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Numerical Results

 While it is tempting to conclude, on the basis of this observation, that CGMP is an ideal choice for the regularisation\footnote{While it is effective, one could argue that the CGMP regularisation of the Landau pole, based on a perturbative truncation of the exponent of the resummation factor that preserves the desired logarithmic accuracy, is no more strongly justified than other choices.
 In fact, it employs a perturbative recipe to provide a regularisation of a non-perturbative feature.
 Ref.~\cite{Czakon:2022pyz} also shows that -- contrary to the CNO regularisation introduced in~\cite{Cacciari:2005uk} -- it does not prevent the appearance of non-perturbative power corrections larger than expected.}, we will see that it makes it impossible to describe charmed meson data with the same simple non-perturbative functional forms that instead work well for the bottom meson data.
 This lack of universality will lead us to prefer using the CNO regularisation in this work.
 It remains of course worth exploring if it is possible to combine the CGMP regularisation, and the better perturbative convergence it seems to lead to, with an effective non-perturbative parametrisation allowing for good fits to all the data.

 In order to better appreciate the impact of different non-perturbative regularisations of the Landau pole on the otherwise perturbative initial conditions, we show in figure~\ref{fig:x_and_CNOmod} the NNLO+NNLL curve with log-R matching with different regularisations and for all three heavy quarks, both in $N$ and in $x$ space.
 We see that the resulting curves can be very different, especially in the large-$x$ region.
 The non-perturbative contributions that will have to be added in order to fit the experimental data, where available, will consequently also be very different.
-In some cases, the shape of the perturbative fragmentation function can make it impossible to fit the experimental data with simple non-perturbative forms: we will see that this is notably the case for charmed hadron data and CGMP regularisation, which leads to a flat and null initial condition in a large region $x \gtrsim 0.8$ (this characteristics remains after evolution and convolution with the coefficient function).
+In some cases, the shape of the perturbative fragmentation function can make it impossible to fit the experimental data with simple non-perturbative forms: we will see that this is notably the case for charmed hadron data and CGMP regularisation, which leads to a flat and null initial condition in a large region $x \gtrsim 0.8$ (this characteristic remains after evolution and convolution with the coefficient function).

-In figure~\ref{fig:x_and_CNOmod} we have also introduced a new regularisation for the Landau pole, dubbed `CNOmod', which is meant to be CNO but implemented as is presumably done in ref.~\cite{Czakon:2022pyz}, i.e.\ rescaling only the resummation term but not the subtraction one (which is devoid of a Landau pole, since it is expanded at a fixed order in $\as$) in the matching.
-We can see that the feature of the initial condition with CNO not vanishing for $x\to 1$, pointed out in ref.~\cite{Czakon:2022pyz} as being problematic (cfr.\ figure 2 there and the text below) may in fact stem from the specific implementation of CNO that that work adopts.
-When CNO is implemented as in~\cite{Cacciari:2005uk}, rescaling the resummed term but also its expansion, the initial condition appears to vanish quickly when $x\to 1$ (see also Appendix~\ref{app:landau}).
+In figure~\ref{fig:x_and_CNOmod} we have also introduced a new regularisation for the Landau pole, dubbed `CNOmod', which is meant to be CNO but implemented as it is presumably done in ref.~\cite{Czakon:2022pyz}, i.e.\ rescaling only the resummation term but not the subtraction one (which is devoid of a Landau pole, since it is expanded at a fixed order in $\as$) in the matching (see appendix~\ref{app:landau}).
+We can see that the feature of the initial condition with CNO not vanishing for $x\to 1$, pointed out in ref.~\cite{Czakon:2022pyz} as being problematic (cfr.~figure 2 there and the text below) may in fact stem from the specific implementation of CNO that that work adopts.\footnote{Ref.~\cite{Czakon:2022pyz} uses $f=1.25$, like \cite{Cacciari:2005uk}.
+If $f$ is chosen closer to one, the vanishing of the initial condition at $x=1$ improves, but at the expense of a less effective screening of the Landau pole.} When CNO is implemented as in~\cite{Cacciari:2005uk}, rescaling the resummed term but also its expansion, the initial condition appears to vanish quickly when $x\to 1$ (see also Appendix~\ref{app:landau}).